 - Gradually pour the milk and butter mixture over the dry ingredients and whisk until combined.

 - Add the egg & vanilla mixture to the batter and whisk until there are no lumps remaining.
-The batter must be a smooth mixture.
+The batter should be smooth.

 - Cover with stretch film.
-Place it in the fridge and let it sit overnight or 12 -24 hours.
+Place it in the fridge and let it sit overnight (or up to 24 houts)

 - When ready to make the waffles, preheat the oven to 200 Degrees.

 - Heat the waffle iron.
-Make the waffles according to your waffle iron’s instructions.
-Remove the cooked waffle and place on a baking sheet without stacking.
+Brush it with butter (or you can also use oil spray).
+Fill a 1/2 cup waffle batter with batter and pour into the waffle iron.
+Cook until golden brown.* Remove the cooked waffle and place on a baking sheet without stacking.
 Place in the oven to keep warm.

-- When ready to serve, top each waffle with one or two tablespoons of banana-rum topping and chopped pecans.
+- When ready to serve, top each waffle with your favorite toppings, and serve.

 Notes